Western Australia Post Office Directory

-The Western Australia Post Office Directory, also known as Wise Directories or Wise Street Directories, was published in Perth in 1893–1949.

-It was published by H. Pierssené and later by H. Wise & Co.
+The Western Australia Post Office Directory, also known as Wise Directories and Wise Street Directories, was published in Perth by H. Pierssené in 1893–1895, and by H. Wise & Co in 1895–1949 except for 1943 and 1948.
 It listed household, business, society, and Government contacts in Perth, Fremantle, Kalgoorlie, Boulder and Coolgardie including some rural areas of Western Australia.

 Publishers

-The Western Australian Directory was published by H. Pierssene between 1893-1895.
-Herbert Pierssene was a merchant and importer of English continental and Ceylonese goods.
-He was an agent for McCulluch Carrying Company and a bottler of West Australian wines.
+Herbert Pierssené was a merchant and importer of English continental and Ceylonese goods.
+He was also an agent for McCulluch Carrying Company and a bottler of Western Australian wines.

-The Western Australia Post Office Directory was published by Wise & Co. between 1895 and 1949 with the exception of 1943 and 1948.

 Wise Directories

 The directories provide information by locality, individual surname, government service, and by trade or profession.
 The addresses of householders and businesses throughout Western Australia are included.
 Maps were sometimes published with an edition of the directory.
 The towns section of the directories normally contained separate street directories of Perth and suburbs, Fremantle and suburbs, Kalgoorlie, Boulder and Coolgardie.